 Lastly, trade in traditional medicinal products is growing.
-An increasingly important outlet or use for traditional medicine falls under the rubric of "complementary," "alternative," or "non-conventional" medicine.
+An increasingly important outlet or use for traditional medicine falls under the rubric of "complementary", "alternative", or "non-conventional" medicine.
 These refer to a broad set of health care practices that are not part of the country's own tradition or are not integrated into the dominant health care system.
 These include both traditional medical products and processes as discussed above.
-For example, as reported in the WIPO/UNEP Report, Jeevani is increasingly being used in botanical remedies in Europe, North America, and Japan.